-The loss for the year from continuing operations ended 31 December 2019 was \$681,643 (31 December 2018 loss from continuing operations of \$63,608).
-The loss can be attributed to increased exploration activity in Cote D'Ivoire, including the assessment of new projects.
-The much smaller loss in 2018 was as a consequence of a substantial foreign exchange gain recorded in that prior year.
+The loss for the year from continuing operations ended 31 December 2020 was \$1,277,696 (31 December 2019 loss from continuing operations of \$681,643).
+The loss can be attributed to increased exploration activity in Cote D'Ivoire, including the write off of certain exploration expenditure as well as a foreign exchange loss of \$367,760 due to the Australian dollar strengthening against the US dollar.
 No dividends were paid during the year and the Directors do not recommend payment of a dividend.